nicodjimenez/fit_neuron/doc_template/user.rst

 Installation Guide
 =====================
-This guide will walk you through the steps necessary to get the package up and running
+This guide will walk you through the steps necessary to get the package up and running.

 Quick Start
 ----------------